inetabliu/sei-project-1/README.md

 ## Overview

-My implementation of classic Tetris game, build only using vanilla Javascript, CSS & HTML.
+My implementation of classic Tetris game, built only using vanilla Javascript, CSS & HTML.
 I had a choice to pick from 10 different games and my original shortlist has been Connect 4, Snake & Tetris.
-Tetris has been my number 1 choices as I loved the game since I was a kid, although I knew that it will potentially be the most challenging game of them all.
+Tetris has been my number 1 choice as I loved the game since I was a kid, although I knew that it would potentially be the most challenging game of them all.

 ### Timeframe
 7 days